 In high school, I was a swot.
 I went to a posh school, I was a high achiever, I was a musician.
 I didn’t even think to be rebellious until my last year, and my rebellion was not of the extreme variety.
 Most of my free periods were taken up with scholarship classes, but swot that I was (am, at heart) I had far too many, and three sessions overlapped.

 So on occasion, I would tell art history I was going to French, French I was going to Spanish, and Spanish I was going to art history, and spend the fifty minutes feeling guilty while scribbling rambling poems in my binder instead.
 I got a second piercing in one lobe.
 That was my acting out.
 Continue reading “The Crohn’s Saga (to date)”

 A couple of weeks ago I wrote a guest post for Sarah Wilson’s Writehanded website.
 It’s an excellent blog about important health and advocacy issues, and it was wonderful to be included.
-Here’s a snippet: Yes, when I’m clothed and in company, I look pretty darn normal.
-Pink-cheeked, four limbs, certainly not frail or underweight.
-But when … Continue reading Elsewhere: Writehanded Girl
+Here’s a snippet: Yes, when I’m clothed and … Continue reading Elsewhere: Writehanded Girl

 I am drowning in implications and connections.
 I had my first specialist appointment in months.
 He didn’t suggest prednisone, so thank gods for that.
 But I am back on potent-as-hell medication.
 New stuff (for me, not for the pharmaceutical world) so perhaps it will work better.
-And a scope on the cards next week, after … Continue reading this whereabouts
+And a scope on the cards next week, after which I will almost certainly be going on Humira, as long as I fulfil all of the necessary criteria.
+Humira, by the by, is the brand name for adalimumab, a TNF (tumour necrosis factor – mmm, tasty) inhibiting drug that is used in the treatment … Continue reading this whereabouts